cockroachdb/docs/src/current/v24.1/cockroachdb-feature-availability.md

 ### CockroachDB Cloud Folders

-[Organizing CockroachDB Cloud clusters using folders](https://www.cockroachlabs.com/docs/cockroachcloud/folders) is in preview.
+[Organizing CockroachDB Cloud clusters using folders]({% link cockroachcloud/folders.md %}) is in preview.
 Folders allow you to organize and manage access to your clusters according to your organization's requirements.
-For example, you can create top-level folders for ea ch business unit in your organization, and within those folders, organize clusters by geographic loc ation and then by  level of maturity, such as production, staging, and testing.
-To express interest and try it out, contact [Support](https://support.cockroachlabs.com/hc).
+For example, you can create top-level folders for each business unit in your organization, and within those folders, organize clusters by geographic location and then by  level of maturity, such as production, staging, and testing.

 ### Custom Metrics Chart page for CockroachDB {{ site.data.products.cloud }} clusters

 The [**Custom Metrics Chart** page]({% link cockroachcloud/custom-metrics-chart-page.md %}) for CockroachDB {{ site.data.products.cloud }} clusters allows you to create custom charts showing the time series data for an available metric or combination of metrics.

 ### Export metrics from CockroachDB {{ site.data.products.dedicated }} clusters
-[Exporting metrics from CockroachDB {{ site.data.products.dedicated }}](https://www.cockroachlabs.com/docs/cockroachcloud/export-metrics) to [AWS CloudWatch](https://aws.amazon.com/cloudwatch/) or [Datadog](https://www.datadoghq.com/) using the [Cloud API](https://www.cockroachlabs.com/docs/cockroachcloud/cloud-api) is in preview.
+[Exporting metrics from CockroachDB {{ site.data.products.dedicated }}]({% link cockroachcloud/export-metrics.md %}) to [AWS CloudWatch](https://aws.amazon.com/cloudwatch/) or [Datadog](https://www.datadoghq.com/) using the [Cloud API]({% link cockroachcloud/cloud-api.md %}) is in preview.
 Once the export is configured, metrics will flow from all nodes in all regions of your CockroachDB {{ site.data.products.dedicated }} cluster to your chosen cloud metrics sink.

 {{site.data.alerts.callout_info}}
 Exporting metrics to Azure Monitor is in limited access.
 Refer to [Exporting metrics to Azure Monitor](#export-metrics-to-azure-monitor).